BXS-Archipelago/Movie-Finder-MS2/README.md

     },

-    The search objective for this site is to retrieve the following:
+    The search objective for my site is to retrieve the following:
         - image
         - title
         - description
         - id

+    These will be displayed in a cell and the results page will display a grid of results  either double or single column, for desktop or mobile respectively.

     The click event of the search button means this data will be fetched with the json function.
 A forEach loop will iterate each value to the innerHTML of the div that will automatically create within the "results-container" div stored in the index.html page.

     Using variable let title = jaws
     First attempts unsuccessful as the empty array was mistakenly to "results.data" as per the format in the json object.
-The fix is obvious now, it has been changed to "data.results" (with a cup of tea and biscuits to keep sane!!)
+The fix is obvious now, it has been changed to "data.results".

-    Succesful API connection.
+    Succesful API connection now.

     The initial test offers to the console {searchType: "Movie", expression: "jaws", results: Array(8), errorMessage: ""}